tachiyomiorg/website/src/forks/TachiyomiJ2K.md

 layout: ForkPage
 title: TachiyomiJ2K
 metaTitle: TachiyomiJ2K
-description: This fork adds certain enhancements that is not yet present in the base app.
+description: This fork takes a new approach to the design of the base app along with several other enhancements.
 lang: en-US
 meta:
   - property: og:image